apache/celix-site/source/contributing/releasing.md

 set(CELIX_MICRO "Z")
 ```

-Note: The DEFAULT_VERSION property is used as default version for new bundles and as such does not need to be updated when making a release.
+<p class="alert alert-primary">Note: The DEFAULT_VERSION property is used as default version for new bundles and as
-{:.alert .alert-primary}
+such does not need to be updated when making a release.</p>

 ## Compile and test